natanascimento/data-engineer-udacity/5-capstone/README.md

 - Pipelines would be run on 7am daily.
 How to update dashboard?
 Would it still work?

     - DAG is scheduled to run every 10 minutes and can be configured to run every morning at 7 AM if required.

+- The dataset must be updated on a daily basis, as the fact_stock_market table, which is provisioned within the gold layer, is a table that has all the market data for the shares of the ***S&P500 companies***, so it will be necessary to run the pipeline completely in all days.
+In this case, we will have a complete way of analyzing the ***D-1*** data.

 - Make it available to 100+ people
     - As we are using S3 as our Data Lake, it does not differ the amount of people, it will support the amount of requests and we will not have access concurrency problems.